Libya's migrant exodus | Pictures | Reuters

 Libya's migrant exodus

+A Libyan Navy boat carries migrants back to the coastal city of Misrata May 3, 2015.
+The North African country, gripped by violence and a breakdown of state authority four years after the ousting of Muammar Gaddafi, has turned into a major hub for...more

-Illegal migrants stand in an immigration holding center located on the outskirts of Misrata, Libya, March 11, 2015.
-Italy wants Egypt and Tunisia to play a role in rescuing stricken migrant vessels in the Mediterranean, a government planning paper...more
+Illegal migrants stand in an immigration holding center located on the outskirts of Misrata Libya, March 11, 2015.
+Many thousands of migrants have managed to make the crossing in an almost daily exodus of boats.
+REUTERS/Goran Tomasevic

-Illegal migrants sit in a coastal police base in Tripoli March 13, 2015.
-The plan, which calls for the European Union to support the proposed Egyptian and Tunisian operations, was prepared by the Italian home affairs ministry and seen by Reuters....more

-An illegal migrant looks at a policeman who is reflected in a window of a bus transporting illegal migrants from in a coastal police base to an immigration holding center in Tripoli March 13, 2015.
-It represents an attempt to stem the growing flow of...more
+Illegal migrants react after their boat was dragged back by Libyan navy to the coastal city of Misrata May 3, 2015.
+Libya's coastguard, under pressure from Europe to stem the flow, intercepts boats carrying migrants and brings them back to shore....more

-An illegal migrant bathes her son in an immigration holding centre located on the outskirts of Misrata March 11, 2015.
-Last April Italy rescued 4,000 migrants from boats trying to reach European shores in only 48 hours in a deepening immigration...more
+An illegal migrant bathes her son in an immigration holding center located on the outskirts of Misrata March 11, 2015.
+Captured immigrants are held in often cramped detention centers in Libya, sometimes for months on end, human rights groups say....more

+Illegal migrants who attempted to sail to Europe sit in a boat returning them to Libya as it is docked, after their boat was intercepted at sea by the Libyan coast guard, at Khoms, Libya May 6, 2015.
+Libya's coast guards have few resources and rely...more

+Egyptian migrants sit at an immigration center in Misrata, Libya, May 10, 2015.
+About 1,800 migrants have perished during the crossing already this year, the U.N. refugee agency said.
+Some 51,000 have entered Europe by sea, with 30,500 coming via...more

-Illegal migrants sit in an immigration holding center in Garabulli March 10, 2015.
-In one of the worst such tragedies in October 2013, a boat carrying migrants from Libya to Italy sank off the Italian island of Lampedusa.
-The Italian Coast Guard...more
+Illegal migrants sit in an immigration holding center in the town of Garabulli March 10, 2015.
+European members of the U.N.
+Security Council - Britain, France, Lithuania and Spain - are drafting a resolution to authorize intervention on the high...more

+Libyan Navy boat carries illegal migrants who attempted to flee the coast to Europe back to the coastal city of Tripoli May 5, 2015.
+The group controlling Libya's coastal capital Tripoli said it would "confront" any unilateral EU moves to attack...more

 Illegal migrants sit in a coastal police base in Tripoli March 13, 2015.
 REUTERS/Goran Tomasevic